AlexCo1d/Alex/MyProject/UNNC-Cervical/Paper Manuscript.md

 ### Multi-Scale Fusion Stage
 - Multi-Scale Fusion Stage is substantially an Atrous Spatial Pyramid Pooling (ASPP)  #cite  plus CBAM, which we call it ASPP_CBAM module, aiming at apply attention mechanism to Multi-Scale convolutional network.
 ASPP was firstly been proposed in DeepLab-related network,  representing a spatial pyramid structure with dilated convolution.
 Given a certain dilation rate, ASPP could expand the receptive field without utilizing pooling or downsampling operations, and such process would fulfill the goal of fusing multi-scale features. #need_cut
-- the features will initially reshaped to a $1024\times\frac{H} {16}\times\frac{W}{16}$ size and then fed into the ASPP_CBAM module.
-Our proposed ASPP_CBAM module improves upon the traditional ASPP by incorporating an attention operation through a CBAM module after the concatenation process, followed by a 1×1 convolution layer to reduce the number of channels.
-This way, the features at each scale of the spatial pyramid receive attention, enhancing the treatment of these features. #need_cut
+- Our proposed ASPP_CBAM module improves upon the traditional ASPP by incorporating an attention operation through a CBAM module after the concatenation process, followed by a 1×1 convolution layer to reduce the number of channels.
+This way, the features at each scale of the spatial pyramid receive attention, enhancing the treatment of these features.
+The features will initially reshaped to a $1024\times\frac{H} {16}\times\frac{W}{16}$ size and then fed into the ASPP_CBAM module, and this module does not change the dimension when outputs. #need_cut

 ### Upsampling Stage
+- The Upsampling Stage  consists of 4 upsample block and a segmentation head, incrementally restores the feature map from $1024\times\frac{H} {16}\times\frac{W}{16}$ to an intelligible segmentation mask with size of $Class \times H\times W$.
+We design the basic upsample module that contains a upsample operation and a CBAM.
+Besides, before upsample, the upsample block would receive the feature information via skip-connection.
+After 4 upsample blocks of different dimensions, the feature map finally reshape to normal and interpretable shape through the segmentation head.

 ## 跳跃连接适应性机制

 ## 迁移学习与微调策略